HlhDataScience/mobile-use-detection/README.md

   - ~~We need to use the main.py to run the whole program~~
   - ~~We need to create a deviating branch(or several) to test other classic machine learning models.~~
   - ~~We need to create a dvc pipeline managing system~~
+  - ~~We need to create class methods and typing adherence for the functions~~
   - We need to create test for every class and method with pytest